AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 Preview Adobe Express add-on SDK documentation while you wait to [join our private beta](https://adobe.com/go/express-developer).

 # Implementing Common Use Cases
 If you're looking to explore and discover the capabilities of our add-ons platform, check out these common use cases and accompanying code snippets to help you get started with our add-on SDK.
-For more extensive usage examples, check out this set of [code samples](samples.md).
+For more extensive usage examples, check out the [code samples](samples.md).
+The [SDK references](../../references/addonsdk) are also available to help you find all of the objects, methods, properties and events supported for building add-ons.

 ## Importing Content
 Importing content into a design is one of the most popular use cases.
 For instance, to add content retrieved from a third-party service or directly from the local hard drive.
 You can use the following examples to help you implement this feature in your add-on.
 The first function shows how to implement adding an image directly from a `blob` object, and the second shows how to implement it by fetching an image via a URL first.
 To implement the feature of importing content into a design in your add-on, you can use the following examples: